 HAPPY HOLIDAYS!!!!!!!!

 What a tremendous growing season!
 A warm summer and Mother Nature has gently lifted us into winter.
 The ground is starting to be crunchy and those little flakes of white aren't melting in the shade.
 I was happy for the temps to get a little cooler because I was needing for the root cooler to cool down enough to pack all the veggies in.
 And I mean pack..when I open the cooler door, onions come toppling out!
+I am experimenting this year with "quick hoops."
+They are a low fabric and plastic cover that I can take down in the spring and is cheaper than another hoophouse.
+I will be amazed though if they last the winter.
+West winds are fierce and I have already been chasing plastic.
+If they do work, however, I am hoping to have some overwintered spinach, carrots, kale and scallions.

 Walking around the farm, I am happy to see green.
 Most folks wouldn't notice, but we take great care to cover the soil in a cover crop for the winter.
 The roots of the cover crop hold in the nutrients, hold the soil in place and add organic matter for the following year.
 All but where the pigs were last is covered in cover crops or "green manure".
 I seeded their spot anyway after they left in October, but mid September is the last date to usually get growth.